mwaylabs/generator-m-ionic/README.md

 #### gulp build-vars
-Inject variables into your angular app -your `Config` constants which are defined in `app/*/constants/config-const.js` to be exact- during a build.
+Inject variables into your angular app -namely your `Config` constants which are defined in `app/*/constants/config-const.js`- during a build.

 Adding the `--buildVars` flag to `gulp build` or any gulp task that runs `gulp build` implicitly, for instance:
 ```sh